-No, if lashes are applied properly, it will not damage your natural lashes.
-By following the recommended aftercare, lash lengths and density, one can wear lashes for a very long time.
+No, if the lashes are applied properly, it will not damage your natural lashes.
+By following the recommended aftercare, lash lengths and density, you can wear lashes for a very long time.

-Yes, if lashes are applied improperly, it can cause damages to the natural lashes.
+Yes, if lashes are applied improperly, it can cause damage to the natural lashes.
 By applying an excessive amount of glue or lashes, may put too much weight on natural lashes.
-As a result, this can cause the lashes to fall off faster.
+As a result, this can cause the lashes to fall off prematurely.
 Improper at-home care is also a big contributor to damaging natural lashes.
-Visit our “Aftercare” tab on our website to prevent future damages to your lashes.
+Visit our “Aftercare” to prevent future damages to your lashes.

 Are eyelash extension glues formaldehyde-free and latex-free?

 Yes, our glue ingredients are formaldehyde free and latex free.
-Although it is formaldehyde free, all glue contains a glue curer (a component which makes glue dries), which some cases can form formaldehyde as a byproduct during the curing process with exposure to air.
+Although it is formaldehyde free, all glue contains a glue curer (a component which helps glue dry), which can form formaldehyde as a byproduct during the curing process with exposure to air.

 8 things to know about eyelash extensions allergies.